KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/src/Readme.md

 	Purpose: this chip is used in the Sonoff POW, it publishes Voltage, current and Power once per minute Sub-Topic(s): "current" (out only) "/s/voltage" (out only) "/s/power" (out only)

-### Neopixel
-	Configuration string: "NEO"
-	Purpose: will consume all light commands (dimm/color) and forward it to a neopixel string Sub-Topic(s): none, is sub-peripheral to light class

 ### PIR
 	Configuration string: "PIR / PI2" (PIR uses input-pin 14, PI2 pin 5)
 	Purpose: publishes motion events instantly
 	Sub-Topic(s): "motion"

-### PWM
-	Configuration string: "PWM / PW2 / PW3" (Pin 4/5/16,0,0    4/4/4,0,0      15,13,12,14,4)
-	Purpose: will consume all light commands (dimm/color) and forward it to the selected outputs (R,G,B,W,WW) Sub-Topic(s): Sub-Topic(s): none, is sub-peripheral to light class

 ### RF bridge
 	Configuration string: "RFB"
 	Purpose: forwards 433Mhz packages
 	Sub-Topic(s): "bridge"

-### Simple light / relay
-	Configuration string: "SL"
-	Purpose: will consume simple light commands and toggle the pin that is connected to the relay in a Sonoff basic/touch Sub-Topic(s): Sub-Topic(s): none, is sub-peripheral to light class

 ### GPIO
 	Configuration string: "G[Polarity: {P/N} ][Direction: {I/O}][GPIO Pin: {0..16}]"